MKLab-ITI/pygrank/documentation/documentation.md

 numpy arrays (e.g. `np.array([3, 0, 2, 0])` or primitives of the currently enabled
 backend.
 In this case, the graph also needs to be the passed to the inputs and algorithms perform internal conversions into graph signal representations.
-In case of list, array or tensor inputs, value order corresponds to the order in which *networkx* traverses graph nodes.
+If inputs are lists, arrays or tensors, value order corresponds to the order in which *networkx* traverses graph nodes.

 ### Defining and Manipulating Graph Signals